 Nutrition

-Do you prefer the banana version or the date version of this mango lassi smoothie?
+Do you prefer the banana version or the date version of this sugar free mango lassi smoothie?
 Have you ever tried cutting back on added sugars?
 Did you find that it helped you to appreciate the natural sugars in fruit more, or was there no difference?

 Drop me a comment below and share your thoughts!